Take our 7-in-7 Declutter Challenge

 Next, you’ll want to do what you did yesterday with the kitchen cabinets, and remove everything, putting it aside for assessment later.
 Then clean the empty drawers and the deepest recesses of the cabinets, and don’t forget to moisturize the wood if you need to — the fresh scent will be a bonus!

 Now it’s time to decide just what you need to keep nearby, what you can put back where they really belong (for example, the hairbrushes that belong in the bathroom), and of course what you should donate.
 Chances are, you’ve uncovered a book or two that would be a great donation item.
-Or maybe it’s just time to replace the bedside lamp that was a better fit for your old place than it is this bedroom…the Vietnam Veterans of America will gladly accept all lamps and furniture that are in good working order and are small enough for one person to carry!
+Or maybe it’s just time to replace the bedside lamp that was a better fit for your old place than it is this bedroom…on behalf of the Vietnam Veterans of America, Pickup Please will gladly accept all lamps and furniture that are in good working order and are small enough for one person to carry!

 You’re halfway through today’s challenge.
 Keep up your decluttering momentum by turning your attention to your dresser.
 Remove the clothes piled deep within — the bed’s a good place to do the sorting.
 Then one-by-one, assess whether you want to keep the item, trash it, or donate it.
 If it’s the latter, into your donate box it goes.
 But if you’re keeping it, take a moment to fold it nicely and put it back in its proper drawer, with all its friends.
 You’ll get into a quick rhythm and in no time that daunting pile of clothes will be cut in size and stored neatly out of sight!

 Action Steps: The bathroom is today’s decluttering destination.
 Specifically, the cabinet that catches everything from towels to bath toys — of course, depending on your home, that cabinet might not actually be in the bathroom and instead in the hallway nearby; regardless, you know the messy location we’re tackling today.